← All Articles

 Types of AI Speakers for Different Event Goals

 Technical Implementation Experts work best for audiences of CTOs, developers, and IT leaders.
 These speakers dive deep into architecture decisions, deployment strategies, and integration challenges.
-They often come from companies like Microsoft, Google, or specialized AI firms like DataRobot or H2O.ai.
+They often come from companies like Microsoft, Google, or specialized AI firms like DataRobot or H2O.ai, and can speak credibly about what actually works in production environments versus what sounds impressive in demos.

 Ethics and Policy Experts have become essential for events addressing AI governance.
 Legal professionals, academic researchers, and former government officials help audiences navigate regulatory compliance and responsible AI development.
-This category has grown 340% in booking requests since 2022, according to speaker bureau data.
+This category has grown substantially in booking requests since generative AI entered mainstream awareness, particularly as the EU AI Act and various state-level regulations create new compliance requirements.

 Related: Ai speakers for financial services